 When the scan is finished, type the "powershell" command and press Enter.

-Now copy this command and paste it into Command Prompt by right-clicking Command Prompt's background and press Enter.
+Now copy this command and paste it into Command Prompt by right-clicking Command Prompt's background and pressing Enter.
 See if this returns the Start Menu.

 Uninstall Recently Installed Updates

 If the Start Menu disappeared after updates, you might need to uninstall recently installed updates.
 These are usually necessary for the system to run properly, but they can also cause problems.
 If this is the case, you should uninstall your latest Windows 10 updates from the Windows operating system.

 To uninstall updates, open the Run dialog box by pressing Windows key + R, type the "control update" command, and press Enter.

 In the Update & Security menu, ensure that you are in the "Windows Update" section on the left pane, and then click the "View update history" option.

 You will see a list of installed updates.
 Select the update you want to uninstall (the recently-installed update) and click "Uninstall".
 If there were several updates installed, uninstall the rest.

 Restore your system using restore points.
 System Restore reverts everything to a saved restore point, but first, you must have one recorded.
 With a created restore point, this feature will bring your system back to the previous working state, without affecting your files and data.